Locality-aware parallel block-sparse matrix-matrix multiplication using the Chunks and Tasks programming model: Quadtree representation of matrices in the Chunks and Tasks model

 \subsection{Task types for regular matrix-matrix multiplication}

-In all task type implementations, sparsity is dynamically exploited at all levels in the hierarchy by skipping operations on zero submatrices, which are represented by NIL chunk identifiers. \begin{itemize} \item[--]\emph{$C = AB$, $C = A^TB$, $C = AB^T$, and $C = A^TB^T$}: The task types for regular and transposed matrix-matrix multiplication takes two matrix chunks, described above, and returns the product.
+\begin{itemize} \item[--]\emph{$C = AB$, $C = A^TB$, $C = AB^T$, and $C = A^TB^T$}: The task types for regular and transposed matrix-matrix multiplication takes two matrix chunks, described above, and returns the product.
 If the input matrices are both at the lowest level in the hierarchy, the corresponding leaf matrix multiplication is invoked.
 Otherwise matrix multiplication and matrix addition tasks for child submatrix multiplication and addition are registered for execution.
-The results are collected into the result matrix with a task for creation of a matrix chunk from four (submatrix) chunk identifiers. \item[--]\emph{$C = A+B$}: The task type for matrix addition takes two matrix chunks and returns their sum.
+The results are collected into the result matrix with a task for creation of a matrix chunk from four submatrix chunk identifiers.
+See the pseudo-code in Algorithm~\ref{alg:pseudo_multiply} for the $C = AB$ case. \item[--]\emph{$C = A+B$}: The task type for matrix addition takes two matrix chunks and returns their sum.
 If the input matrices are at the lowest level, the addition in the leaf matrix library is performed.
-Otherwise, tasks for child submatrix addition are registered for execution, and the results are collected with a task for creation of a matrix chunk from child submatrix identifiers. \item[--]\emph{Assignment from chunk identifiers}: A task type for creation of a matrix chunk from four submatrix chunk identifiers is needed since chunks are read-only after the point of registration.
+Otherwise, tasks for child submatrix addition are registered for execution, and the results are collected with a task for creation of a matrix chunk from child submatrix identifiers.
+See the pseudo-code in Algorithm~\ref{alg:pseudo_add}. \item[--]\emph{Creation from submatrix identifiers}: A task type for creation of a matrix chunk from four submatrix chunk identifiers is needed since chunks are read-only after the point of registration.
 Since the submatrix chunk identifiers are included in the matrix chunk, it is not possible to construct the matrix chunk before the construction of the submatrices.
 Therefore, this task type is used whenever a matrix that depends on the results of other tasks needs to be constructed.
-This task type also takes a matrix parameters chunk as input. \end{itemize}
+This task type also takes a chunk of matrix parameters as input. \end{itemize}